panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 isPalindrome('hello'); // => false
 ```

 `length` and `half` variables are assigned with a value once.
-Seems reasonable to declare them as `const`, since these variables are not going to change.
+It seems reasonable to declare them as `const` since these variables are not going to change.

 If you need to rebind the variable (i.e. assign multiple times), apply a `let` declaration.
 Whenever possible assign an initial value to it right away, e.g. `let index = 0`.